Sandeepv68/wrapsplash/README.md

 ```

 #### Update User’s Profile
 A Promise factory to update the current User's profile.
-This action requires the write_user scope.
-Without it, it will return a 403 Forbidden response.
 ```
 PUT /me
 ```